FAQ

 When will I receive my digital tickets?

-Your tickets are immediately added to DCPA Ticket Wallet upon purchase.
+Your tickets are immediately added to DCPA Ticket Wallet upon payment.
+Learn more about DCPA Ticket Wallet.
 A refreshing QR code will activate your tickets 3 hours prior to showtime.

 How do I present my digital tickets for admission?

-While we do not issue refunds, we do allow exchanges up to 24 hours prior to the ticketed performance time for subscribers (free) and single ticket buyers ($8 per ticket fee).
-Exchanges may be made for the same title for which you currently hold tickets and are at the discretion of DCPA Ticket Services, subject to availability and may result in an increased ticket price.
-Ticket buyer is responsible for any difference in ticket price at the time of exchange.
-Restrictions may apply, including limitations around special promotional and seasonal offers.
+You may exchange your tickets up to 24 hours prior to the ticketed performance time for subscribers (free) and single ticket buyers ($8 per ticket fee).
+Exchanges may be made for the same title for which you currently hold tickets, are at the discretion of DCPA Ticket Services, subject to availability, and may result in an increased ticket price.
+Other restrictions may apply, including limitations around select titles, ticket types, special promotional, and seasonal offers.
 There are no exchanges for group sales tickets.

+In accordance with the DCPA’s Terms & Conditions, refunds and/or credits are not available.
 If you can no longer attend a performance, please consider donating your tickets.
-[Link to donating ticket FAQ]

 Is there an age restriction for children?

-Children 4+ are welcome in our theatres.
+Children 4+ are welcome in most theatres, while our Theatre for Young Audiences productions welcome all ages.
 Each person, regardless of age, must be ticketed.

 How can I replace lost tickets?